Dance, Dance, Rumble

 Also, this girl was trying to explain something to them with convoluted gestures causing confusion and practically gritting her teeth in frustration.

 "I wish she'd be able to talk normally," noted Nabiki, "What if she saw someone sneak in and hide in our house?
 Or even worse, some magical creeper?"

 The stranger froze at these words.
 Then she turned slowly, to stare at the middle Tendou.

 "So, do you understand us or not?"
 Nabiki asked, still casually leaning against a wall without hint of concern.

 The exotic girl slowly raised her hand, then suddenly snapped her fingers.
-The sound was deafening, the white spark causing it rolled away in a wave of white light.
-Lavender sparkles whirled dancing around her, then suddenly all dove into her head and she huddled with a pained "It hurts!" in pure Japanese.
+The sound was deafening, a white spark that caused it expanded away as a wave of white light washing over everything.
+Lavender sparkles whirled, dancing around her, then suddenly all dove into her head and she huddled with a pained "It hurts!" in pure Japanese.